Drowsy Driving

 Who is most at risk?

 Statistics show that drivers 25 years or younger are more likely to be involved in a drowsiness related crash.
 Shift workers are also at high risk, as are long distance truck drivers.
-People with sleep disorders such as Obstructive Sleep Apnoea (OSA) and Narcolepsy have a much higher risk of having a crash due to sleepiness.
+People with sleep disorders such as Obstructive Sleep Apnoea and Narcolepsy have a much higher risk of having a crash due to sleepiness.

 What are the warning signs?

-• Feeling sleepy.
+• Feeling excessively sleepy

-• Struggling to keep the eyes open or going out of focus, very heavy eyelids.
+• Struggling to keep the eyes open or going out of focus, very heavy eyelids

-• Wandering thoughts, difficulty concentrating on driving, and missing signs.
+• Wandering thoughts, difficulty concentrating on driving, and missing signs

-• Cannot remember driving the past few kilometres.
+• Cannot remember driving the past few kilometres

-• Drifting between lanes, swerving off the road or struggling to maintain speed.
+• Drifting between lanes, swerving off the road or struggling to maintain speed

-• Doing things to keep yourself alert, such as winding down the window or turning up air conditioning or music.
+• Doing things to keep yourself alert, such as winding down the window or turning up air conditioning or music

-• Head nodding - this is end-stage drowsiness, indicating that you are already having micro-sleeps.
+• Head nodding - this is end-stage drowsiness, indicating that you are already having micro-sleeps

 What strategies can help prevent drowsy driving?